Pediatric liver transplant

-At Children’s Health, we have deep expertise in children’s liver transplant, a surgery that can cure or reduce symptoms of many liver diseases.
+At Children’s Health℠, we have deep expertise in children’s liver transplant, a surgery that can cure or reduce symptoms of many liver diseases.
 All of our transplant surgeons and physicians are pediatric specialists who provide personalized, caring treatment for your child, with exceptional health outcomes.

-What is a Liver Transplant?
+What is a pediatric liver transplant?

 A liver transplant is an operation that replaces a liver that’s not working properly with a healthy liver from a donor.
 A transplant can be the best option for children with serious liver disease or liver damage.